3:1 Wherefore, holy brethren, partakers of the heavenly calling, consider the Apostle and High Priest of our profession, Christ Jesus;

 ''Today, many Christians are in a wilderness experience due to unbelief.
 The wilderness is a place of death, unrest, aimlessness, and dissatisfaction.''
 [McGee]

-The point made here is that when God's people do not believe God's Word, they will not experience the blessings which He desires to give them.
+Here, the point is that when God's people do not believe God's Word, they will not experience the blessings which He desires to give them.
 Rather, they will experience the effects of His wrath.

 3:12 Take heed, brethren, lest there be in any of you an evil heart of unbelief, in departing from the living God.